rhythmictech/terraform-aws-backend/README.md

 See [Use AssumeRole to Provision AWS Resources Across Accounts](https://learn.hashicorp.com/tutorials/terraform/aws-assumerole) for more information on this pattern.

+This module is not intended to hold the state for the account in which it is created.
+If the account itself is also Terraform managed, it is recommended to create a separate bucket for its own state manually or via a different IaC method (e.g., CloudFormation).

+This module will create a CloudFormation stack and an optional wrapper script to deploy it.
+This stack is suitable to run in any account that will store its Terraform state in this backend.
+It creates an IAM role with the AdministratorAccess policy attached and with an External ID.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements